humanmade/linter-bot/README.md

 version: latest

 # PER-STANDARD SETTINGS
+# If you specify any version number in the per-standard settings,
+# you must also set enabeled to true otherwise it will default to false.
 phpcs:
-    # Set to false to disable phpcs
+    # Set to false to disable phpcs.
     enabled: true

     # Set to "inherit" to use the global version, "latest" for the latest